mxumichael/RailsClassPortal/README.md

 Many actions for Instructors / Admins are available under other user's profile E.G. Admin modification of students and instructors.
 Student removal under that course's page.

+Enrollment requests are seen as pending enrollments under a specific course's page.
+Instructors or admins may approve these requests

 Admins may enroll users (instructors & students) in a course from the listed users page.

 Course materials may be added to a course from the indivudal course's page